gcontarini/NewO-vault/README.md

 # Locking & Rewards Boost

-veNEWO offers a bonus depending on how long an individual account has conviction to lock their tokens for.
+veNEWO offers a bonus depending on how long an individual account decides to lock their tokens for.

 The account locking tokens becomes a veNEWO Holder with their amount of veNEWO determined by the amount of veNEWO locked and the locking time period.

 The minimum time to lock is 3 months (90 days) to earn a 1.0x multiplier.

-The maximum bonus of 3.3x is achieved when tokens are locked for the maximum of 3 years (1095).
+The maximum bonus of 3.3x is achieved when tokens are locked for the maximum of 3 years (1095 days).

-Amount of veNEWO = NEWO_locked * ve_multliper(lock_time_days)
+Amount of veNEWO = NEWO_locked * ve_multliper(x)
-lock_time_days = x
-$$ve_multliper=x^3 * 1.54143856e-09 - x^2 * 7.48615904e-07 + x * 1.16304927e-03 + 9.00265646e-01$$
+where x is the lockup time in days. then. ve_multliper = x^3 * 1.54143856e-09 - x^2 * 7.48615904e-07 + x * 1.16304927e-03 + 9.00265646e-01

-Note: the amount of veNEWO remains constant until it is withdrawn rather than when it becomes unlocked.

 ![veNEWO Bonus](./img/veNEWO.png "veNEWO Rewards")